acdlite/recompose/docs/API.md

 branch(
   test: (props: Object) => boolean,
   left: HigherOrderComponent,
-  right: HigherOrderComponent
+  right: ?HigherOrderComponent
 ): HigherOrderComponent
 ```

 Accepts a test function and two higher-order components.
 The test function is passed the props from the owner.
 If it returns true, the `left` higher-order component is applied to `BaseComponent`; otherwise, the `right` higher-order component is applied.
+If the `right` is not supplied, it will by default render the wrapped component.

 ### `renderComponent()`